patbenatar/rbexy/README.md

 <h1>{@title}</h1>
 ```

+You can call this component from another `.rbx` template file (`<PageHeader title="Hello" />`)—either one rendered by another component class or a Rails view file like `app/views/products/index.rbx`.
+Or you can call it from ERB (or any other template language) like `PageHeaderComponent.new(self, title: "Hello").render`.

+Your components and their templates run in the same context as traditional Rails views, so you have access to all of the view helpers you're used to as well as any custom helpers you've defined in `app/helpers/`.

+#### Template-less components

-If you'd prefer to instead render your component contents from the Ruby class, e.g. using Rails `tag` helpers, you can do so with `#call`:
+If you'd prefer to render your components entirely from Ruby, e.g. using Rails `tag` helpers, you can do so with `#call`:

 ```ruby
 class PageHeaderComponent < Rbexy::Component